 If you saw the Olympics, then you glimpsed China's potential.
 At least, former British Prime Minister Tony Blair did.
 In a recent Wall Street Journal editorial, Blair wrote that he observed "a confidence, an optimism, a lack of the cynical, and a presence of the spirit of get up and go, that reminded me greatly of the U.S. at its best and any country on its way forward."

-Even NBA star Dwyane Wade was an admirer, calling the National Stadium (a.k.a. the Bird's Nest) "the best building I've ever seen."
+Even NBA star Dwyane Wade was an admirer, calling the National Stadium (aka the Bird's Nest) "the best building I've ever seen."
+(And having seen it myself, yes, it’s pretty cool.)

 It's important to remember

 Keep in mind, however, that the Olympics were held in Beijing.
-Few other cities in China are home to so many architectural marvels, such a developed economy, and access to such a variety of imported goods -- and that means great growth opportunities, particularly given the country's newly announced stimulus package.
+Few other cities in China are home to so many architectural marvels, such a developed economy, and access to such a variety of imported goods.

 Then you have the revelations wrought by disaster.
-Many schools that collapsed during the earthquake earlier this year were not constructed to code with sound materials.
+Many schools that collapsed during the Sichuan earthquake were not constructed to code with sound materials.
 A recent fire at a chemical plant in Gunagxi burned for more than seven hours -- killing 20 people and injuring 60 -- likely because the plant had no fire safety equipment.

 These companies and many others stand to make good money as regional cities grow to resemble Beijing more and more.